-The Regenerative Medicine Program (RMP) started in 2010 and is developing resources to catalyze therapeutic use of a special type of stem cells called induced pluripotent stem cells (iPSCs).
-RMP consists of two initiatives: (1) the Stem Cell Translation Laboratory (SCTL), headed by Dr. Ilyas Singec, within the National Center for Advancing Translational Sciences (NCATS); and (2) a Therapeutic Challenge Award to Dr. Kapil Bharti at the National Eye Institute (NEI).
-RMP also supports distribution of induced pluripotent stem cell lines developed by the program for laboratory and clinical research.
-Through these initiatives and resources, the Regenerative Medicine Program works to accelerate breakthroughs in the development of stem cell-based therapies for complex diseases.
+The Regenerative Medicine Program efforts aimed to accelerate breakthroughs in the development of stem cell-based therapies for complex diseases.
+The overall goal of the program was to develop resources to catalyze therapeutic use of a special type of stem cells called induced pluripotent stem cells (iPSCs).
+RMP consisted of two initiatives: (1) the Stem Cell Translation Laboratory (SCTL), headed by Dr. Ilyas Singec, within the National Center for Advancing Translational Sciences (NCATS); and (2) a Therapeutic Challenge Award to Dr. Kapil Bharti at the National Eye Institute (NEI).
+RMP also supported distribution of induced pluripotent stem cell lines developed by the program for laboratory and clinical research.

-The SCTL is pursing the following goals to overcome iPSC technical issues that prevent translation:
+The SCTL pursued the following goals to overcome iPSC technical issues that prevent translation:

 1. Establish detailed quality control (QC) standards to define human pluripotency and differentiated cell types

 2. Develop methods to assess heterogeneity in cultured cells derived from iPSCs